Employment

 What will my hours be?

 Varied and a little different every year!
 You will be given a detailed and comprehensive schedule upon arrival, which we go over in orientation.
-Typically, you will be doing something 5 (sometimes 6) days a week between the hours of 9am-9pm (generally there are no more than 8 hours of actual work in that time period).
+Typically, you will be doing something 6 days a week between the hours of 9am-9pm (generally there are no more than 8 hours of actual work in that time period).
 Because we are an outdoor theatre (and thus weather-dependent) we may need to shift around call times for various sessions “last minute” due to unforeseen weather-related issues.
 That is why the company needs to leave those hours open—although not all of them will be used for work hours.
 Generally, if the actors show up with their lines learned and character work done, we put about 4-6 hours total into rehearsing each 25 minute Sugar-Coated Shakespeare Matinee show and about 60 hours of rehearsal and dresses into each evening Main Stage show, spread out over the month you are in NH.
-When Creative Adventurer’s Club occurs (Aug 7-Aug 19) the days are generally 830-230 Mon-Sat, with shows on Fri and Sat nights.
-Not all actors are in all shows.
-If you are not in a show, you may be asked to help out with off-stage responsibilities.
+When Creative Adventurer’s Club occurs (Aug 12-Aug 24) camp hours are generally 830-230 Mon-Sat, with evening rehearsals on non-show nights, and shows on Fri and Sat nights.
+Due to our alignment with Shakespeare's original Artist-Manager model, you will have crew responsibilities.
 Barring emergencies, actors get 1 guaranteed day off a week.
 A lot of how much time is needed to get the shows where they need to be lies in the variables of a) weather and b) how prepared the actors arrive (ie lines learned performance ready).
 During rehearsal blocks, we use best efforts to take 15-20 minute breaks every 2 hours and (minimum) 30 minute meal breaks (generally every 4-5 hours).

 Can I have another job for the month I am in NH?